|The Green Papers|

 States Chronologically States Alphabetically

-Saturday 9 May - Sunday 10 May 2020 (presumably): Tier 2 - State Convention.
-The Alaska State Democratic Convention convenes.
-14 of 18 delegates to the Democratic National Convention are pledged to presidential contenders in proportion to the percentage of support each candidate receives at the State Convention.
-The State Convention elects the delegates to the National Convention.
+15 of 19 delegates to the Democratic National Convention are pledged to presidential contenders in proportion to the percentage of support each candidate receives in the party-run primary.

 The remaining 4 National Convention delegates consist of